 We ask for forgiveness for having neglected our children by spending too much time on Facebook or posting a nasty comment on Tumblr.
-We pray that we’ll be blessed with better lighting for our next Instagram photo of an especially good tuna sandwich, or maybe a stranger’s puppy.
+We pray that we’ll be blessed with better lighting for our next Instagram photo of an especially good tuna sandwich or perhaps a stranger’s overwhelmingly cute puppy (oh, the devotees it will generate!).

 Step Aside, Dawkins & Warren